-Primary healthcare is a unique setting.
-It’s one in which aspiring medics will see a multitude of key skills in action.
+Primary healthcare is a unique setting, where aspiring medics will see a multitude of key skills in action.
 During a General Practice placement you could observe:

-Many people have a close relationship with their local GP.
-For confidentiality reasons, you cannot do work experience with your local GP.
+Many people have a close relationship with their local GP – but for confidentiality reasons, you cannot do work experience with your local GP.
 That doesn’t mean you can’t ask them for help, though.
 They may have ties with another practice that will welcome you for a placement.

 Be clear, polite and flexible to increase your chances of securing a placement.

 The best way to make the most of your GP placement is to keep a log of what you see.
-We know how easy it is to forget an interesting consultation after a hard week.
+We know how easy it is to forget an interesting consultation after a hard week!

-So, at the end of every GP session you witness, make a quick bullet point list.
-You can expand on it when you get back home.
-Ask the doctor why they did certain things.
+At the end of every GP session that you witness, make a quick bullet point list that you can expand on when you get back home.
+Don’t forget to ask the Doctor why they did certain things.